Arda Ocal: Volunteer work and charity

 He has sat on the board of directors for the Brampton Symphony Orchestra, as well as tutored and worked with the Brampton Neighbourhood Resource Centre.
 He has also done extensive volunteer work with the March of Dimes and has canvassed for the Kidney Foundation.
 From January 2008 to May 2014, Ocal organized, promoted and served as ring announcer for non-profit trips to Iqaluit, Nunavut in the Canadian Arctic.
 He spoke to children in elementary, middle and high schools, youth centres as well as juvenile detention centres.

 Personal life

 Öcal is a Muslim.
-He is married to Jennifer Öcal.
-They have a daughter, Ayla.
+He is married to Jennifer and they have a daughter, Ayla.